loures90/crud_cars/README.md

 # crud_cars
-This is a CRUD of a table of cars.
+This is a CRUD of a selection of cars.
 The API is made with NodeJS and MongoDB, frameworks Express, Mongoose and jest.
 It does not have authentication.

 ## Installation